amigavision/AmigaVision/data/misc/MegaAGS-ReadMe.txt

 Controls:
 ---------
-Amiga games were generally designed for a one button joystick, which meant that "up to jump" (or accelerate) is very common.
-And awkward.
-But, have no fear, with MiSTer's controller mapping it's easy to bind the up direction to both the d-pad and an extra button.
+Amiga games were generally designed for one button joysticks, which meant that "up to jump" (or accelerate) is very common.
+If you are using a game pad, you might want to use MiSTer's controller mapping to bind the up direction to both the D-pad and an extra button.
 Here's how:

 - First, make sure to have CD32 controller mode enabled.
 - Enter "Define joystick buttons" mode